 You can read what’s below, but truth is, that image above, that’s all you really need to know…

-The event was created by a close friend, Chris Guillebeau, and I was the closing speaker.
-He’d entrusted me to bring everyone home.
+I was the closing speaker, entrusted me to bring everyone home.
 I felt an immense sense of legacy and responsibility.
 Not just to do well, but to do good.
-Similar to the overwhelming call to deliver I’d experienced earlier that year when presenting at TEDxCMU in the same hall Randy Pausch gave his famed last lecture.
+Similar to the overwhelming call to deliver I’d experienced earlier that year when presenting at TEDxCMU in the same hall Randy Pausch gave his famed Last Lecture.

 As I walked up onto the stage, I brought a small picture that had been hastily drawn by my then 10-year-old daughter and tucked into my backpack before I left.
 A series of colored hearts to wish me luck and remind me how much I was loved.
 That’s all I needed.
 I knew that at any given moment, no matter what happened on that stage, I could look down and know everything was going to be okay.